-28. The broadcasts to Africa started by Radio Moscow in April 1958 with a programme of fifteen minutes daily in English and French were trebled in October of that year.
-The programme is being extended to include African languages.
-The African propaganda of Radio Cairo is much more intense, though not much heard in East Africa.
-The semi-clandestine station "The voice of Free Africa" is intense and widely heard.
-It has been found that battery-operated miniature wireless-sets suitable for tropical conditions are being distributed in African territories.
+28. The broadcasts to Africa started by Radio Moscow in April 1958 with a programme of fifteen minutes daily in English and French have been increased six-fold.
+The programme is being extended to include African languages, and experimental broadcasts in Swahili have already been made.
+Meanwhile intensely anti-Colonial propaganda is broadcast by Radio Cairo, whose Arabic, Somali and Swahili broadcasts have had an unsettling effect in East Africa.
+The "Voice of Free Africa" which broadcasts in Swahili on the same wavelength as Radio Cairo, but claims to emanate from "the heart of Africa", is particularly vitriolic.
+It has been found that miniature wireless sets suitable for tropical conditions are being distributed in African territories.